 The Antelope Point development should have a first aid room available in conjunction with either the lodge or marina complex.
 Trained employees should be available with advanced first aid knowledge and be certified in CPR and emergency medical services (Emergency Medical Technician).
 By the end of Phase II, the complex should also have a fully equipped emergency medical vehicle available.
+A full-service hospital is located in the City of Page--approximately 15 minutes away.

 As with fire services, the City of Page, Arizona, could supply backup support for emergency medical services.
 The National Park Service ranger staff at the public launch and marina area can also be called on to assist.